Dov Gruner: Irgun activities

-Death sentence
+Trial and execution

-Refusing to partake in his own defense and refusing to co-operate with counsel, he was said to have been offered a commutation on the condition that he admit guilt.
-He refused to do so and was given an uncommuted death sentence.
+Refusing to partake in his own defense and refusing to co-operate with counsel, Gruner was said to have been offered a commutation on the condition that he admit guilt.
+He refused to do so and was sentenced to death.

-Despite the maximum security of his prison situation, Grüner maintained an irregular correspondence with Irgun headquarters.
-Among the correspondence between Grüner and headquarters were: His refusal of Irgun assistance with legal counsel (owing to his principled stand regarding non-cooperation with the British court system in Eretz Yisrael), his query whether he should commit suicide in order to make a political statement (the Irgun leadership quickly responded against the initiative) and his final letter, written shortly before he was hanged.
+Despite the maximum security of his prison situation, Gruner maintained an irregular correspondence with Irgun headquarters.
+Among the correspondence between Gruner and headquarters were: His refusal of Irgun assistance with legal counsel (owing to his principled stand regarding non-cooperation with the British court system in Eretz Yisrael), his query whether he should commit suicide in order to make a political statement (the Irgun leadership quickly responded against the initiative) and his final letter, written shortly before he was hanged.
 Addressed to the Commander in Chief of the Irgun, Menachem Begin, it read: